Jin Is a Tonic

 Actually, you can't weave true tabby when you're weaving Jin on an Echo threading.
 It's more of a half-basket weave, but anyhow....

-This post talks about Jin, also known as Turned Taqueté, and why it's such a popular structure to weave with, especially when it's woven on an Echo threading.
+This post talks about the rewards of Jin, also known as Turned Taqueté, and why it's such a popular structure to weave with, especially when it's woven on an Echo threading.

 [First, however, a few credits to share.
 Kathi Grupp, advertising and marketing manager for the Handweavers Guild of America, deserves applause for starting the meme above, because she was the one who came up with it during a workshop I taught in Atlanta.
 Thank you, Kathi!